Harold S. Koplewicz, MD

 Child Mind Institute

-Harold S. Koplewicz, MD, founding President of the Child Mind Institute, is one of the nation's leading child and adolescent psychiatrists.
+Harold S. Koplewicz, MD, founding president of the Child Mind Institute, is one of the nation's leading child and adolescent psychiatrists.
 He is widely recognized as an innovator in the field, a strong advocate for child mental health, and a master clinician.
-He has been repeatedly recognized in America's Top Doctors, Best Doctors in America, and New York Magazine's "Best Doctors in New York."
+He has been repeatedly recognized in America's Top Doctors, Best Doctors in America, and New York Magazine's "Best Doctors in New York," and was named one of WebMD's 2014 Health Heroes for his activism on behalf of children with psychiatric or learning disorders.

 Dr. Koplewicz was Director of the Nathan S. Kline Institute for Psychiatric Research (NKI) from 2006-2011, the third person and the first child and adolescent psychiatrist to hold that position since the institution's founding in 1952.
 At NKI he expanded the research portfolio to include child and adolescent psychiatric research, established the Emotional Brain Institute, recruited new investigators, improved transparency and efficiency, and launched a capital program to enhance the Institute's ability to garner federal funding.
 During Dr. Koplewicz's tenure, the annual average federal research funding was $16.6 million, compared to an annual average of $10.6 million for the previous 10 years.

 Dr. Koplewicz founded the NYU Child Study Center in 1997 and served as its director for 12 years.
 He was the first Arnold and Debbie Simon Professor of Child and Adolescent Psychiatry.
 In 2006, the NYU Child Study Center was established as the second independent department of child and adolescent psychiatry in the country, and Dr. Koplewicz was appointed as its first chair.
 Under his leadership, the NYU Child Study Center made tremendous contributions to the field through expert clinical care, a robust research portfolio, and advocacy for child mental health.